ibecom/ibFinder/README.md

 1. Authorization Required screen - Login: demo
 1. Authorization Required screen - Password: demo

 After pass through auth screen you will get "No devices found" message in device list.
-To manage your devices feel free to write message to info@ibecom.ru, send your beacons identificators (iBecom and Kontakt devices only) and get your personalized account.
+To manage your devices feel free to write message to support@ibecom.ru, send your beacons identificators (iBecom and Kontakt devices only) and get your personalized account.

 To get documentation look at Wiki.